Why Melania Trump's vanishing act matters

 On the other hand, McBride said, there are opportunities for the first lady to advance American interests at an event like the G-7, where longstanding relationships between world leaders and their families develop.

-At a time when he's slapped allies with new tariffs, President Trump could use all the help he can get on that score.
-But for the moment, one of his chief diplomatic assets is sticking to the sidelines.
+At a time when he's slapped allies with new tariffs, Trump could use all the help he can get on that score.
+But for the moment, one of his chief diplomatic partners is sticking to the sidelines.

-Note: CORRECTION (June 4, 2018, 2:23 p.m., ET): An earlier version of this article misspelled the name of the author of "First Women: The Grace and Power of America’s Modern First Ladies."
-She is Kate Andersen Brower, not Anderson Brower.